 Procedures for Supervision of Preschool/Children/Youth

-Once approved for service, all volunteer workers with preschoolers, children, and youth use the following procedures to facilitate their work.
+Once approved for service, all volunteer workers with preschoolers, children, and youth will use the following procedures to facilitate their work.

 THE “TWO ADULT” RULE